sammyd/sammyd.github.com/source/_posts/2013-01-19-building-a-range-selector-with-shinobi-charts-part-iii-adding-momentum.markdown

-The code is available on github at [github.com/sammyd/Shinobi-RangeSelector](https://github.com/sammyd/Shinobi-RangeSelector), and combined with a copy of Shinobi charts (or a 30-day demo) from [shinobicontrols.com](http://www.shinobicontrols.com/) you can get the entire project up and running pretty quickly.
+The code is available on github at [github.com/sammyd/Shinobi-RangeSelector](https://github.com/sammyd/Shinobi-RangeSelector), and combined with a copy of ShinobiCharts (or a 30-day demo) from [shinobicontrols.com](http://www.shinobicontrols.com/) you can get the entire project up and running pretty quickly.